electron-userland/electron-builder/docs/Options.md

 <a name="SquirrelWindowsOptions"></a>
 ### `squirrelWindows`

 To use Squirrel.Windows please install `electron-builder-squirrel-windows` dependency.
+Squirrel.Windows target is maintained, but deprecated.
+Please use `nsis` instead.

 | Name | Description
 | --- | ---